 “Tell us anything else you want us to know about yourself that you haven’t had the opportunity to describe elsewhere in the application.
 Include any special circumstances, experiences, talents, skills, etc. that you think would have a positive impact on the Admission Committee.”

 If you thought that the first essay question was daunting in its breadth, this prompt may seem unthinkably difficult!
 However, this is just another opportunity to help admissions officers get to know you on a deeper level.
 The wide scope of the prompt is actually helpful, as it allows you to focus on any subject that 1) demonstrates who you as an individual and 2) adds a new dimension to your application.

 With that in mind, you should focus on elucidating something that is otherwise absent from your application.
-If you choose to write about an experience, it should not be one of the experiences you listed in the short answer question; if you choose to write about a special circumstances, it should not be connected to the challenge you described in the second essay.
+If you choose to write about an experience, it should not be one of the experiences you listed in the short answer question; if you choose to write about a special circumstance, it should not be connected to the challenge you described in the second essay.
 You get the picture: this essay is supposed to bring something new to the table.

 That being said, there aren’t many limits as to what you can write about.
 The only wrong answers here are things that would detract from your overall application or place you in a negative light, such as mentioning drug or alcohol abuse.
 Apart from these obviously poor choices, anything is fair game.

-This essay can also provide a forum through which you can explain any gaps in your application, or answer any questions that may be lingering admissions officers’ minds.
+This essay can also provide a forum through which you can explain any gaps in your application, or answer any questions that may be lingering in admissions officers’ minds.
 For instance, if a significant personal circumstance impacted your application — and this was not the circumstance you described in Essay Two — this would be a good time to elaborate on that.
 Bear in mind, however, that the essay should still end on a positive note and leave no doubt that you are fully capable of succeeding at BYU, should you be accepted.